-During the inspection the inspector met with six residents, four staff and the senior care assistant in charge.
+During the inspection the inspector met with the one resident in the home, two staff and the registered manager.

-A total of six questionnaires were provided for distribution to residents and/or their representatives to enable them to share their views with RQIA.
+A total of three questionnaires were provided for distribution to residents and/or their representatives to enable them to share their views with RQIA.
 A poster was provided for staff detailing how they could complete an electronic questionnaire.
-No questionnaires were returned in time for inclusion to this report.
+Two questionnaires were returned by residents' representatives within the agreed timescale.

-During the inspection a sample of records was inspected which included:
+During the inspection a sample of records was examined which included:

 - Staff duty rota

 - Induction programme for new staff

-- Staff supervision and annual appraisal schedules
+- Staff supervision schedule

 - Staff competency and capability assessments

 - Staff training schedule and training records

 - Three residents' care files

 - The home's Statement of Purpose and Resident's Guide

-- Minutes of staff meetings

 - Complaints and compliments records

-- Audits of risk assessments, care plans, accidents and incidents (including falls, outbreaks), complaints, environment, catering, Infection Prevention and Control (IPC), NISCC registration
+- Audits of risk assessments, care plans, care reviews; accidents and incidents (including falls, outbreaks), complaints, environment, catering, Infection Prevention and Control (IPC), NISCC registration

 - Equipment maintenance records

 - Accident, incident, notifiable event records

-- Minutes of recent residents' meetings

-- Reports of visits by the registered provider
+- Legionella risk assessment

+- Fire safety risk assessment

 - Fire drill records

 - Maintenance of fire-fighting equipment, alarm system, emergency lighting, fire doors, etc.

 - Individual written agreements

 - Programme of activities

 - Policies and procedures